- Live Rates

 The population of Denver has grown steadily since the 1990s, and this increases demand for housing.
 The city is particularly attractive to millennials (ages 18 – 34) who are relocating from elsewhere in the country.

 According to a LendingTree report, millennials account for 45% of all mortgage requests in Denver.
 Another survey, this one conducted by the Mayflower moving company, revealed that Denver was one of the top ten destinations for millennials who are planning a move.

 These migration and home buying patterns are partly why the Denver real estate market has shown healthy gains in recent years.
 But, as we’ve said, high growth is hard to sustain over the long run, and so now we’re starting to see a slower rate of growth.

 Limited housing inventory is a factor in this market.
-According to a recent local news source in Denver, the supply of homes in Denver has increased, but the market is still quite competitive.
-In February 2020, buyers are competing for a mere 1.8-month supply in Denver.
-That’s down a whopping 33% from the same time a year earlier.
+The supply of homes in Denver has increased, but the market is still quite competitive.
+In December 2020, buyers are competing for a less than 1-month supply in Denver.
+That’s down quite a bit from the same time a year earlier.
 Demand in Denver continues to be relatively high, and so this has balanced out the increases in supply which we’ve recently seen.

 Disclaimer: This article contains predictions and projections from third parties not associated with our company.
 We have compiled them here as an educational service to our readers.

 If you’re on the prowl for a mortgage in Denver, Colorado, Sammamish Mortgage can help you.
-Sammamish Mortgage has been assisting home buyers for over 28 years all throughout the Pacific Northwest region.
+Sammamish Mortgage has been assisting home buyers since 1992 all throughout the Pacific Northwest region.
 We proudly serve WA, ID, OR and CO.
 We have many mortgage programs to offer you.
 Get in touch with us today!